 Most manufacturers of hearing aids now provide a plug-in accessory for your TV which wirelessly sends a comfortable sound to the hearing aid wearer whilst enabling an agreeable volume for everyone else in the room.
 The hearing aids can also receive music and other signals from an iPod or mp3 player.
 It means you can switch between mobile phone calls and music from your iPod without ever needing to remove your hearing aids.

 There’s an App for That

 New smartphone and tablet apps that link to hearing aids are a big deal right now, constantly being developed to better assist people with impaired hearing.
-They give hearing aid users the ability to remotely configure settings on their aids using Apps on iPhones, iPads, or Android powered devices, without the use of a streamer.
+They give hearing aid users the ability to remotely configure settings on their aids using Apps on iPhones, iPads, or Android-powered devices, without using a streamer.

-The phone sends audio to the hearing aids; in much the same way as it does to a standard Bluetooth earpiece.
-From notching up the volume on devices; to using them as headphones to stream phone calls, YouTube videos and music.
-They even remember particular settings for different venues; be it a busy coffee shop you visit regularly or your office.
+The phone sends audio to the hearing aids; in much the same way as it does to a standard Bluetooth earpiece, from notching up the volume on devices; to use them as headphones to stream phone calls, YouTube videos and music.
+They even remember particular settings for different venues, be it a busy coffee shop you visit regularly or your office.

-The watch gives much of the same benefits as the smartphone apps; without the need to carry a phone around in your pocket (perfect for when you’re running, for example).
+The watch gives much of the same benefits as the smartphone apps; without needing to carry a phone around in your pocket (perfect for running, for example).
 In this YouTube video, Steve DeLuca – who has been hearing impaired for 18 years – explains how he regained his freedom by using apps on his Apple Watch to control his hearing aids.

-For impartial information on the latest hearing aids speak to HearingAid.org.uk.
-As they are totally independent; they have no vested interest in any brand, make or retailer; and the guidance you receive is completely tailored to your individual needs.
-Call their expert team today on freephone 0800 567 7621 (8am to 8pm, 7 days a week).
+For impartial information on the latest hearing aids, speak to HearingAid.org.uk.
+As they are totally independent, they have no vested interest in any brand, make or retailer, and the guidance you receive is completely tailored to your individual needs.
+Call their expert team today on freephone at 0800 567 7621 (8am to 8pm, 7 days a week).